Table of Contents

 There are a huge number of brands for toothpaste available in the market, and they are producing toothpaste in a wide variety of flavors.
 Some of you may have noticed the color code on your toothpaste and want to figure out the actual meaning of it.
 The color code is present at the end of the toothpaste and is present in 4 different colors.

-There have been numerous articles and stories going around on the internet which has been stating what these colors mean in accordance to the toothpaste that they have labeled.
-These are the meanings of the colors on the bottom of the tube of the toothpaste;
+There have been numerous articles and stories going around on the internet which has been stating what these color codes mean in accordance with the toothpaste that they have labeled.
+The articles on the internet are stating that these are the meanings of the colors codes on the bottom of the tube of the toothpaste;

 - Green Square = Natural